Grades: 5-12

 The Good Earth (1937)—about Chinese farmers—went to Luise Rainer

 in yellowface.
-Mickey Rooney also in yellowface portrayed a Japanese
+Mickey Rooney also used yellowface to portray a Japanese

 neighbor in Breakfast at Tiffany’s (1961).
 This practice of Asian